hcoles/pitest/README.md

 * Ant support
 * New experimental mutator for member variables
-* Fix for issues 12/27 - no longer hangs when code under test launches non daemon threads
+* Fix for #12 #27 - no longer hangs when code under test launches non daemon threads
-* Fix for issue 26 - now warns when no test library found on classpath
+* Fix for #26 - now warns when no test library found on classpath
-* Fix for issue 30 - now errors if mutated classes have no line or source debug
+* Fix for #30 - now errors if mutated classes have no line or source debug
-* Fix for issue 32 - now correctly handles of JUnit assumptions
+* Fix for #32 - now correctly handles of JUnit assumptions

 **Known issue** - The new member variable mutator may cause errors in synchronized errors.
 The mutator is however disabled by default, and the generated errors are correctly handled by PIT.